Ignitus/Ignitus-UI-Kit/README.md

 # Ignitus Design

-Welcome to the Ignitus design Repo.
-Here you can file issues with your design requests for the ignitus web platform, find collaborators, or find design tasks to tackle.
-Don't forget to use the issue template below to make sure you are including all the relevant information!
+Welcome to the Ignitus design repository. 👋

+Here you can file issues with your design requests for the Ignitus web platform, find collaborators & find design tasks to tackle 💭 .
+Don't forget to use the issue template below to make sure you are including all the relevant information!.

-Anyone can take (or make) a design issue, as long as it is related to Ignitus!
+Anyone can take (or create) a design issue, as long as it is related to Ignitus!.

-NEED HELP? 👋 Please refer our [doumentation](https://ignitus-docs.gitbook.io/ignitus/) to get insights about the project.
+### NEED HELP? 👋

+* Please refer our [doumentation](https://ignitus-docs.gitbook.io/ignitus/) to get insights about the project.
+* Access our user-Interface design [Figma]( https://www.figma.com/file/BrP5RowC7va50HyETZQUDA/Ignitus-Design?node-id=0%3A1)

-NOTE: Once you've completed a project please include the source files!
+### NOTE: Once you've completed a project please include the source files!

-Access our user-Interface design [Figma]( https://www.figma.com/file/BrP5RowC7va50HyETZQUDA/Ignitus-Design?node-id=0%3A1)

 <div align="center">
   <br>